.

 often face

-finance and public services to operate within the framework of
+and public services to operate within the framework of Christian

-issues in the changing economic environment, so that where
+in the changing economic environment, so that where challenge

-challenge is called for it is based on an informed and up-to-date
+is called for it is based on an informed and up-to-date appraisal

 - urge the churches to support people in their